 Participants who attend will be given a t-shirt which they will need to wear on a daily basis.
 Those who attend will also need to bring lunch Monday through Thursday (lunch will be provided on Friday).
-Drop off will be in the police lobby between 8 and 8:30 am.
+Drop off will be in the police lobby between 8 a.m. and 8:15 a.m.

 It is our hope that this program will educate the participant and help create a stronger bond between the police officers and the youth of our community.